MartinTorres2099/rag-tutorial-v2-updated/README.md

 ## Environment

-This codeis being run on a Windows 10 machine.
+This code is being run on a Windows 10 machine.
 The following will outline what you can do to recreate the environment on your machine.

 From a DOS prompt, create a directory where your repo's will be stored i.e.
 - CD\
 - C:\md gitrepos
 - CD C:\gitrepos
 - Git clone https://github.com/MartinTorres2099/rag-tutorial-v2-updated.git

 It creates the following directory:

 C:\git\rag-tutorial-v2-updated

 - CD C:\git\rag-tutorial-v2-updated

 Create python virtual environment:

-- python -m venv venv (run only once to create your vistual environment) To activate your venv on Windows, you need to run a script that gets installed by venv.
+- python -m venv venv (run only once to create your vistual environment)

+To activate your venv on Windows, you need to run a script that gets installed by venv.
 Create the virtual environment so it will not interfere with the other code you may be running for other applications:

 - venv\Scripts\activate.bat

 Install requirements:

 (venv) C:\gitrepo\rag-tutorial-v2-updated>pip install -r requirements.txt

 To deactivate virtual enviornment:

 - venv\Scripts\deactivate.bat

-Reboot your machine so all the paths can be updated and your environment setup properl.
+Reboot your machine so all the paths can be updated and your environment setup properly.

 Upon reboot, activate your virtual environment:

 - CD C:\git\rag-tutorial-v2-updated

 - venv\Scripts\activate.bat

 Modify get_embedding_function.py to run locally: